MISSION

 How to Apply

-Please send your CV and a short covering letter to admin@extraordinarybooks.co.uk by 31 March 2026.
+Send your CV and a short covering letter to admin@extraordinarybooks.co.uk.

-We welcome applications from candidates of all backgrounds and particularly encourage applications from those underrepresented in publishing.
+We welcome applications from candidates of all backgrounds and particularly encourage those underrepresented in publishing to apply.